 Snorkeling At Keawakapu Beach Maui

 Keawakapu isnât âreef everywhere,â and thatâs actually a good thing.
 The central sandy stretch is great for swimming.
-When you want snorkeling, look toward the rockier ends where reef structure is more likely.
+When you want to snorkel, look toward the rockier ends, where reef structure is more likely to be found.

 Where To Snorkel: The Simple Game Plan